s0me0ne-unkn0wn/rustlife/README.md

 # Conway's Game of Life in Rust implemented in an old school way

 ## SUMMARY
-This is an self-educational project.
+This is a self-educational project.
 I just wanted to play around with Rust and to implement the Game of Life when you're starting to familiarize yourself with a new language is a kind of tradition.

-The code is definitely overcomplicated, partially on purpose, as I wanted to get familiar with generics and traits, and partially because I am not yet good at the language at all.
+The code is definitely overcomplicated, partially on purpose, as I wanted to get familiar with generics and traits, and partially because I am not good at the language at all yet.

 ## SYNOPSIS
 Just `cargo run` it.